The purpose of this page is to make sure that the application process is fully understood.

-- Details on Ratios over the 3-5 years (detailed in Capital Requirements Directive IV)
+- Ratios over the 3-5 years (detailed in Capital Requirements Directive IV);

-- ICAAP and Recovery plan.
-This must interlink with both the Profit and loss account and Balance sheet.
+- ICAAP and Recovery plan - This must interlink with both the profit and loss account and balance sheet; and

 (It must be noted that this is not an exhaustive list, and will vary depending on each credit institution).